ava-labs/avalanche-docs/docs/subnets/cross-subnet-communication.md

 ### 3.)
 Delivery of Messages to the Destination Subnet

-Messages are delivered directly from the validators of one Subnet to the validators of the other Subnets.
 The messages do not pass through a central protocol or trusted entity, and there is no record of messages sent between Subnets on the primary network.
 This avoids a bottleneck in Subnet-to-Subnet communication, and non-public Subnets can communicate privately.

 It is up to the Subnets and their users to determine how they want to transport data from the validators of the origin Subnet to the validators of the destination Subnet and what guarantees they